Mathematical Institute,

 The conference is in the basement of the Andrew Wiles building which involves going down one flight of stairs.
 The larger lecture theatres also have stairs to get to the seats, with alternative lift access to the front of the room.

-If you will need access to the lift, please contact the EDI representative Georgina in advance of the conference so that she can arrange a lift keycard for you and explain how to access the lifts.
+If you will need access to the lift, please contact the EDI representatives in advance of the conference so that a lift keycard can be arranged for you.

 An interactive map of the University of Oxford that provides step-free directions around the city is available here: https://maps.ox.ac.uk/

-A sensory room is located in C1 for those who need a break from the conference and/or feel overstimulated.
+There will be a sensory/quiet room for those who need a break from the conference and/or feel overstimulated.
 Please treat the quiet room with respect by keeping any talking to a whisper.
 You can go to the sensory room at any point during the conference - you don’t need to wait for a break in the schedule.

 We will provide information about first aid in this section in the lead up to the conference.